Quinny/QuinnFTW.com/_app/_pages/about.md

 desc: The man behind the curtain
 ---

-I am currently a fourth year student in the Honours Computer Science program at the University of Windsor.
+I currently work as a Software Engineer for Google under the Product Infrastructure organisation.
 I find myself interested in the mathematical concepts associated with computer science and enjoy writing library/back-end code (although I try to at least get my feet wet in a little bit of everything).